 Planning and Prioritizing Upgrades

 Start with changes that have the most immediate impact, especially at the entrance.
-Adding a ramp or removing steps at the main entryway makes your property more accessible to wheelchair users and also helps guests with strollers, luggage, or mobility aids.
+Adding a ramp or removing steps makes your property more accessible to wheelchair users and also helps guests with strollers, luggage, or mobility aids.
+Consider a phased approach: address exterior access in the first year, bathroom upgrades in the second, and communication features in the third.

 Collaborating with Professionals